 Al Aqsa from north

 The mosque witnessed a turbulent 20th century.
 King Abdullah of Jordan was assassinated in front of Al Aqsa in 1951.
-A deranged Australian tourist set fire to the mosque in 1969, destroying the beautiful 12th century wooden pulpit.
-Controversy now rages over building activity on a larger mosque constructed underneath this one.
+A deranged Australian tourist set fire to the mosque in 1969, destroying the beautiful 12th-century wooden pulpit.
+Controversy now rages over the building activity on a larger mosque constructed underneath this one.

 The Dome of the Rock

-The Noble Sanctuary A well-done site from a Muslim perspective that doesn’t deny the existence of the earlier Jewish temples.
-They are developing an interactive CD-Rom about the site.
+The Noble Sanctuary (online guide) A well-done site from a Muslim perspective that doesn’t deny the existence of the earlier Jewish temples.

 Dome of the Rock (Personal Page, Martin Gray) Authored by an anthropologist/photographer, this lengthy article is accompanied by some nice photos.